carlosabalde/pgp-tomb/README.md

    $ go get -u github.com/carlosabalde/pgp-tomb/cmd/pgp-tomb/
    ```

+2. Somewhere in your file system (e.g. `~/pgp-tomb/`) create the following files & folders:
+   1. The PGP Tomb configuration file.
-2. Somewhere in your file system (e.g. `~/pgp-tomb/`) create the following files & folders: (1) the PGP Tomb configuration file; (2) the folder containing the PGP public keys (`.pub` extension and ASCII armor are required) of users in your organization (i.e. no need to import these keys in your local GPG keyring); (3) the folder containing the templates (`.schema` and `.skeleton` extensions are required); and (4) the folder that will store encrypted secrets (`.secret` files will populate this folder once you start using the manager).
+   2. The folder containing the PGP public keys (`.pub` extension and ASCII armor are required) of users in your organization (i.e. no need to import these keys in your local GPG keyring).
+   3. The folder containing the templates (`.schema` and `.skeleton` extensions are required).
+   4. The folder that will store encrypted secrets (`.secret` files will populate this folder once you start using the manager).
    ```
    |-- pgp-tomb.yaml
    |-- keys/